 These are our favorite Chinese restaurants around DC right now, all open on Christmas Eve and Christmas Day—whether you’re celebrating the great Jewish tradition of eating Chinese food on December 25, or just craving Peking duck after opening presents.

 4316 Markham St., Annandale, 703-813-8181; 1319 Rockville Pike, Rockville, 301-251-7878

 There are no carts at these dim sum houses, but we’ll trade the ease of a point-and-order system for fresh dishes that emerge hot from the kitchen.
 Tick off items on paper—they’ll come quickly, so order in batches.
 We love feasting on spicy wontons, dan-dan noodles, beef rolls, and egg-stuffed pastries.
 It’s hard to go wrong, unless you arrive cashless.
 (Credit cards aren’t taken.)

 305 N. Washington St., Rockville; 301-251-6652

-Peer through the kitchen window and you’ll see the staff methodically stuffing and folding dumplings.
-Hint, hint.
-In particular, this cash-only restaurant is known for soup dumplings so flavorful they don’t need the accompanying dipping vinegar.
-The checklist menu of 100-plus Cantonese, Szechuan, and Taiwanese small plates can be intimidating to navigate, but you’ll feel like a pro ordering the fragrant lamb with cumin and the spicy fried tofu with Doritos-like crackle and color.
+This cash-only restaurant is known for soup dumplings so flavorful they don’t need the accompanying dipping vinegar.
+The checklist menu of 100-plus Cantonese, Szechuan, and Taiwanese small plates can be intimidating to navigate, but you’ll feel like a pro ordering the fragrant cumin lamb and the spicy fried tofu.

 8395 Leesburg Pike, Vienna; 703-893-4488